DEaR LOGO

 Neurobehavioral development in individuals with neurofibromatosis type 1 (NF1)

 NF1 is a genetic disease affecting approximately 1 in 2,700 people globally.
 Individuals with NF1 often develop various tumors and exhibit more neurobehavioral problems (e.g., cognitive deficits and learning difficulties) than the general population.
 Our research aims to comprehensively understand neurobehavioral development (i.e., cognitive, academic, socio-emotional, and behavioral development) in individuals with NF1 by applying innovative methodologies.
 Knowledge from this line of work will be critical for guiding future patient management and informing future intervention studies and policies related to the NF1 population.
-Below are descriptions of three ongoing projects.
+Below are descriptions of ongoing projects.

 Systematic Reviews and Meta-Analyses on Neurobehavioral Function of Individuals with NF1: